gindemit/unity-wrapper-vorbis/README.md

 ```
 cmake -S . -B ./build -G Xcode
 ```
 Open the xCode project located in build directory.
 Build it.
-After successfull build you can find the libVorbisPlugin.dylib under Products section in xCode.
+After successful build you can find the libVorbisPlugin.dylib under Products section in xCode.
+You can open the directory in finder and copy this library to your Unity project.

 ## Project structure: